-Also, you can get more information with the help config firmware <download | activate | revert > command.
+Also, you can get some information with the help config firmware command for executing the firmware update.

-To configure the settings, you should configure the server IP address, port number, protocol, firmware image name, ID, PW, Defer, and so on.
+To configure the FW update properly, you should configure the server IP address, port number, protocol, firmware image name, ID, PW, Defer, and so on.

-In this example, the file transport Protocol is tftp.
-The Defer value is set to 0, which means "Disabled" and the firmware is automatically uploaded and activated.
+In this example below, the file transport Protocol is tftp.
+The Defer value is set to 0, which means "Disabled", to uploaded and activated firmware at once.